Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 Open a command window and type the following to train the model.
 It takes about 1 minute to run "4_trainSVM.py" and the other scripts complete within seconds.

-You can learn more about the models from the detailed descriptions in the "train_model" folder's README file.
+You can learn more about the models from the detailed descriptions in the "train_model" folder's README file and from the [Object Detection Using CNTK Tutorial](https://github.com/Azure/ObjectDetectionUsingCntk).
 Notice however the prerequisites as described there are not relevant here.

 ````bash
 cd <path-to-train_model-folder>